Hivegirls' program for 3rd-6th graders

 Items on the 2022 Hive Camper Packing List may be purchased from our camp vendors or other sources.
 The uniform store is the only place to buy logo items.
 The goal of our uniform is to eliminate any preoccupation with style and brand of clothing, especially as it plays a part in creating power and prestige.
 Within the camp community, we want to focus on what is really important and to minimize what is not.

 The uniform store is now open!
-Our vendor, Bendinger, offers last-minute ordering (up to two days before camp), can ship items right to camp, and will be onsite on June 24 to assist with exchanges and deliver last-minute orders.
+Our vendor, Bendinger, offers last-minute ordering and can ship items right to camp.
 Log into your account to sign up for a $40 Uniform Rental Package and the following items will be waiting on your camper's cot: 5 shirts (including 1 collared shirt), 3 pairs of shorts, and 1 warm layer (sweatshirt or fleece, depending on availability). **Campers receiving financial aid may sign up to rent a full uniform package at no cost.

 All campers will need a hard-sided camp trunk at camp.
 Trunks are used to store personal belongings and can act as a surface for playing cards or writing letters home.
 Purchase a trunk (recommended size: 32” x 18” x 13.5”) from Everything Summer Camp and receive a discount.
 International campers and those flying solo to/from camp may sign up in your account for a $40 Trunk and Bedding Rental Package containing a trunk, 2 sets of sheets, 3 warm blankets, a pillow, and 2 bath towels. **Campers receiving financial aid may sign up for the trunk and bedding package at no cost.